malloc82/Emacs-Config/elpa/magit-90141025/README.md

 contributions using [pull requests][pulls].
 Before opening a pull request make sure to read the brief [guidelines][contributing].

-Please also consider supporting development using [gittip][gittip].
+Please also consider supporting development using [gratipay][gratipay].
 Thank you!

 Magit was started by [Marius Vollmer][marius] and is now maintained by [Jonas Bernoulli][jonas].
 Other Magitians (former maintainers)